ADVERTISEMENT

 Good quality Aloe Vera

-The amount of Aloe vera in each product can vary too.
+The amount of Aloe vera in each product can vary to.
 Some may not even contain the amount stated on the label.
 There are hundreds of manufacturers trying to sell their products.
 Unfortunately, by law they don't have to test their product for safety or effectiveness.
 And many don't!
 So our advice is to buy with caution.

 Cancer Research UK (2009)